Skip to main content

 • Root for food on the woodland floor, in glades and larger grasslands

-• Rooting and digging disturbs the earth, creating many niches for plants and animals alike
+• Their rooting and digging disturb the earth, creating many niches for plants and animals alike

 • Create their own muddy wallows, which in turn attract a multitude of wildlife